trey/cn-marketing/src/policies/privacy.md

 ### Billing information

-When you pay for a Trey Labs product, all payment information happens with our payment processing service, [Stripe](https://stripe.com).
-Your credit card is entered directly on Stripe’s website and doesn’t ever go through our servers.
-We store a records of your unique Stripe [customer](https://stripe.com/docs/api/customers) ID and [subscription](https://stripe.com/docs/api/subscriptions/object) ID in order to determine which plan you’re subscribed to and its status.
+When you pay for a Trey Labs product, you work directly with our payment processing service, [Paddle](https://paddle.com).
+Your credit card number never goes through our servers.
+We store your unique Paddle ID and some subscription information in order to determine which plan you’re subscribed to and its status.

 ### Website interactions